How Chase Checking Compares to Free Online Banks Accounts

 Whether you're thinking of joining Chase or you're already Chase checking customer, you owe it to yourself to take a look at online banks as well.
 To help you with that, we examined how Chase's checking accounts stack up to some of the more popular online checking accounts currently available.

-Most recently, my sister began her hunt for a new checking account since her Citibank student checking account is converting to a regular checking account.
+My sister began her hunt for a new checking account since her Citibank student checking account is converting to a regular checking account.
 Her first choice was to go with Chase, a bank that is commonly found on the streets of New York City.

 She decided to shop for another bank because her employer doesn’t pay her using direct deposit, plus she would not be able to keep an average daily balance of $1,500.
 These are two things Chase requires her to do (also known as fee waivers), in order to avoid the $12 monthly fee on Chase’s basic checking account.